kethan1/Blogger101-website/README.md

 You may need to use `python3` and `pip3` instead of `python` and `pip` depending on your installation of Python.

-Clone this repo and `cd` into it.
-Then run `pip install -r requirements.txt` to install the needed packages.
-After that, create an `.env` file in the following format:
+Clone this repo and then run `pip install -r requirements.txt` to install the needed packages.
+After that, create an `.env` file in the `blogger101` in the following format:

 ```
 IMGUR_ID=<Imgur ID API Key Here>